Meta-analysis of diagnostic test accuracy with multiple disease stages: combining stage-specific and merged-stage data: Model for continuous test results

 where $S_{ijt}$ is the probability of a positive test result in the $i$th study, $j$th disease state for the $t$th threshold.
 Under the assumption that a monotonic function $f(\cdot)$ transforms the distribution of test results in each disease state to a Logistic, with location and scale parameter $\mu_{ij}$ and $\sigma_{ij}$ respectively, it follows that

-Note that $f(\cdot)$ can be any monotonically decreasing function, for example any transformation from the Box-Cox family:
+Note that $f(\cdot)$ can be any monotonically decreasing function, for example, any transformation from the Box-Cox family:

-where $\lambda$ can be either pre-defined (i.e set to zero) or estimated by the data as an additional model parameter.
-For the standard two disease state case, \citet{jones2019quantifying} described a quadrivariate distribution for the scale and location parameters, although also discussed simplifications of this dependence structure.
-A natural extension of this between-studies model to $J$ disease states is a $2J$-variate normal distribution,
+where $\lambda$ can be either pre-defined (e.g. set to zero) or estimated from the data as an additional model parameter.
+For the standard two disease-state case, \citet{jones2019quantifying} described a quadrivariate distribution for the location and (log) scale parameters, although also discussed simplifications of this dependence structure.
+A natural extension of this between-studies model to $J+1$ disease states is a $2(J+1)$-variate normal distribution,

-where $\mathbf{\Sigma_t}$ is an unrestricted $2J\times 2J$ variance-covariance matrix and $m_1,\dots,m_{2J}$ are the random-effect means of the location and log-transformed scale parameters.
+where $\mathbf{\Sigma_t}$ is an unrestricted $2(J+1)\times 2(J+1)$ variance-covariance matrix and $m_1,\dots,m_{2(J+1)}$ are the random-effect means of the location and log-transformed scale parameters.
 The summary specificity and sensitivity per stage estimates, for any threshold $C$ within the observed threshold range, are given by: